-Success doesn’t just happen over night; these things take time.
+Success doesn’t just happen overnight; these things take time.
 While some are fortunate to see rapid growth early, this is relatively uncommon.
-Trial and error is you best friend.
+Trial and error is your best friend.
 They show you what you have and what you need.
 The key is to keep working and growing until the day comes when you’ve perfected your product.
 It could take months or it could take years, all good things come with time.
 For this reason, patience is always a virtue.

 4. Stay Curious